Ankle Injury Overview

 Risk Factors & Causes of Ankle Injuries

 Anyone, from the most well-conditioned athlete to the most sedentary person, can experience an ankle injury.
 Usually, the cause is accidental (e.g., stepping into a pothole, slipping while getting out of the car).
 People who are overweight and those who wear high-heeled shoes are at an increased risk for ankle injuries.

 Ankle injuries usually involve a sudden, unexpected, loss of balance that results in a sharp twist of the ankle.
 A strain occurs when a muscle or tendon overstretches.
-A sprain, which is more serious, occurs when strong connective tissue that connects one bone to another (ligaments) become overstretched.
+A sprain, which is more serious, occurs when strong connective tissue that connects one bone to another (ligament) becomes overstretched.

-In some cases, a ligament tears and may pull a fragment of bone with it.
+In severe cases, a ligament tears and may pull a fragment of bone with it.
 When a piece of bone is pulled away, it is known as an avulsion fracture.

-Sprains may account for 85% of all ankle injuries and about 45% of all sports-related injuries.
-It is estimated that as many as 50% of patients who experience an ankle sprain will have a recurrence.
+Sprains account for about 85 percent of all ankle injuries and about 45 percent of all sports-related injuries.
+It is estimated that as many as 50 percent of people who experience an ankle sprain will have a recurrence.